events

 $ lp -d foo1 -o PageSize=Custom.20x30cm file.ps

-You give always at first the width, then the height and in the end one of the units "pt" (PostScript points, 1/72 inch), "in" (inches), "cm" (centimeters), or "mm" (millimeters).
-If you leave out the unit, "pt" will be used as default.
-The numbers do not need to be integers, something like "4.3x5.5in" is allowed.
+You give always at first the width, then the height and in the end one of the units “pt” (PostScript points, 1/72 inch), “in” (inches), “cm” (centimeters), or “mm” (millimeters).
+If you leave out the unit, “pt” will be used as default.
+The numbers do not need to be integers, something like “4.3×5.5in” is allowed.

-If it doesn't work, turn on the debug flag at the top of foomatic-rip, and examine the debugging output in the file /tmp/foomatic-rip.log.
+For more information on using CUPS and defining print queues, consult the CUPS documentation.
+If it doesn't work, turn on the debug flag in /etc/foomatic/filter.conf and examine the debugging output in the file /tmp/foomatic-rip.log.
 Read also the Troubleshooting-CUPS-and-Asking-for-Help-HOWTO.
 And feel free to contact us for help.

 How does it work?